Janiczek/toy-beam-os/README.md

 ## TODO

-- [] status bar should overflow-ellipsis instead of forcing the window to be wider or wrapping the text inside the status bar
+- [ ] status bar should overflow-ellipsis instead of forcing the window to be wider or wrapping the text inside the status bar
+- [ ] resizing a window
+- [ ] vertical scrollbar
+- [ ] horizontal scrollbar + both scrollbars at once
+- [ ] top statusbar?